-$$700,000 + ($10 \times 30,000 \text{ shares}) = $1,000,000$
+\$700,000 + (\$10 × 30,000 shares) = \$1,000,000

-AICPA FN: Measurement Blooms: Apply Difficulty: 1 Easy

-Learning Objective: 02-04 Describe the valuation principles of the acquisition method.
+AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Difficulty: 1 Easy Learning Objective: 02-04 Describe the valuation principles of the acquisition method.
 Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.
 Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.

-Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination if dissolution does not take place.

-Topic: The Acquisition Method When Separate Incorporation Is Maintainea
+Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination it dissolution does not take place.
+Topic: Acquisition Method When Dissolution Takes Place Topic: Financial Reporting for Business Combinations Topic: The Acquisition Method When Separate Incorporation is Maintaineo